Do you feel like you’d be prepared if a major crisis struck your area?

 After experiencing this frenzy, I knew I needed to ensure I’d be as prepared as possible for any crisis going forward, and able to avoid shops and crowds.

 If you aren’t confident you’re covered if disaster strikes either, it’s okay.
-I’m going to bring you a list of items which will most likely disappear first if a major crisis hits.
+I’m going to bring you a list of items that will most likely disappear first if a major crisis hits.

 Since there are different types of emergencies, I’ll be sorting this list from fairly popular items for short term coping, such as being snowed in for a week.
 Then I’ll progress to things you might need for a longer time of isolation, and even a few items you might need to start over – such as gardening tools.